• Skip to main content

 What to serve it with?

-I like to serve this Lemon Curd Chicken on top of white, brown, or fried rice, or you could also serve it with lo mein noodles.
-If you would like to serve it with a salad, my cucumber and tomato salad would round out the meal nicely.
+I like to serve this Lemon Curd Chicken on top of white, brown, or fried rice, or you could also serve it with my chicken egg rolls for a more substantial meal.
+If you would like to serve it with a salad, my Old Fashioned Cucumbers, Tomatoes and Onions in Vinegar would round out the meal nicely.

 How long to pan-sear the pieces of chicken?